stefanvangastel/CakePHP-SimpleContent/README.md

 Intro
 ----------------------
-This plugin makes it possible to simply add, edit and delete content pages.
-For example.
-If you have a created a webshop CakePHP app and need some semi-static pages (the admin can edit) like a terms or contact page, this plugin makes that kind of simple easy editable pages possible.
+This CakePHP plugin makes it possible to simply add, edit and delete content pages.
+For example, if you created a webshop CakePHP app and need some semi-static pages (the admin can edit) like a terms or contact page, this plugin makes that kind of simple easy editable pages possible without the need of a full CMS.

 Installation and Setup